Homeless Prevention

 Bridges Program

-Providing temporary emergency financial assistance to those in need.
+Providing temporary emergency financial assistance to those in Winnebago County.

 Eligible households may receive direct financial assistance towards eviction/ first months’ rent assistance, utility assistance, clothing & furniture vouchers, and employment related assistance such as bus passes, gas cards, car repairs, work boot and /or professional clothing vouchers.